siddharthaxroy/test/content/news/index.md

 #### 2025:

-09/30/25: Eve and Sid went to the NJ Department of Environmental Protection's Listening session at Eva's Village in Paterson to publicize their ongoing flooding research and recruit participants.
+09/30/25: Eve and Sid went to the NJ Department of Environmental Protection's Listening session at Eva's Village in Paterson to publicize our ongoing flooding research and recruit participants.
 (Thank you, USGS, for funding this research!)

 {{< figure src="25-09-njdep.jpg" position="center" >}}